 What is El Camino Real?
-The trail commemorates the route as part of a network of royal roads throughout Mexico that ran from Spanish capital to Spanish capital.
+From 1598 to 1882 El Camino Real de Tierra Adentro was part of a network of royal roads throughout Mexico that ran from Spanish capital to Spanish capital.
 When Mexican independence was achieved, El Camino Real ceased to be a royal road, because the Spanish crown had been ousted.
-However, the route continued in use during the Mexican National Period, as Mexican and Indian travelers, traders, settlers, soldiers, clergymen, and Anglo merchants continued their activities along it.
-The time period is from 1598 to 1882.
+However, the route continued to be in use during the Mexican National Period, as Mexican and Indian travelers, traders, settlers, soldiers, clergymen, and Anglo merchants continued their activities along it.

 How can I visit and learn more about sites on El Camnio Real that are listed on the National Register of Historic Places?
-For a list of National Register sites accessible to the public, go to www.nps.gov/nr/travel/El_Camino_Real_de_Tierra_Adentro/
+For a list of National Register sites accessible to the public, here is a wonderful travel guide www.nps.gov/nr/travel/El_Camino_Real_de_Tierra_Adentro/

 What is a national trail?
 Much like a national park, a national trail is created by an act of Congress.
-There are currently 30 national scenic and historic trails in the National Trails System.
-National scenic trails are hike-through trails designated for their natural beauty, environmental importance, and opportunity for outdoor recreation.
+National historic trails are congressionally designated official routes that reflect the research, review, and recommendation of many trail experts.
 National historic trails commemorate historic trade, migration, and other routes important to American culture.